BobDeKort/Core-Git-Branching/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Will met the Unicorn King who granted him magic powers.

+With these new powers Will went up to the Zookeeper and showed what he now can do.
+But this demonstration ended tragically when a rogue fire ball fit the Zookeeper in the face.
 The end.

 ## Cast